 You have several options when seeking assistance with legal research:

 Contact the Reference Desk.
 The Reference Desk is located at the entry to the Law Library.
 For immediate one-on-one assistance, stop by, contact the Library via our portal here, or call (505.277.0935) during regular business hours.

 Schedule a Research Consultation.
 Whether you are working on a seminar paper or law journal note, preparing for your summer job, or having trouble keeping up with the course work, we will be happy to help you through individual consultations.
-To schedule a consultation, contact the individual librarian directly.
-If you don't know which librarian to contact, visit our appointment booking page.
+To schedule a consultation, contact a Librarian via our portal here.
 We're happy to meet in person or via Zoom.